9 Easy Snoring Remedies: How to Stop Snoring

 Avoid alcoholic beverages

-Smoking causes irruption and swelling of the upper pallets, causing a person who suffers from snoring to do so much more frequently.
-Stopping or reducing the amount of cigarettes you consume will help treat the recurrence of snoring and improve your overall health.
+Smoking causes irruption and swelling in your nasal region, causing you to snore much more frequently.
+Stopping or reducing the number of cigarettes you consume will reduce snoring and improve your overall health.
+Moreover, researchers found that both smoking and excess weight greatly increases your chances of snoring and suffering from other sleep disorders!

 Sleep on your side